gvwilson/buildtogether.tech/src/teams/index.md

 I once heard an anthropologist ask, "How big is a sports team?"
-When people said it depends on the sport, she explained that in fact they all have about [%i "teams!effective size of" %]half a dozen members[%/i%].
+When people said it depends on the sport, she explained that in fact they all have about half a dozen members[%i "teams!effective size of" %].
 Anything larger than that splits into smaller groups: the forwards and backs in rugby, the infield and outfield in baseball, and so on.
 She went on to explain that hunting parties in non-agricultural societies are usually that size as well, as